 While things seemed to be getting back to normal, the start of this school year may be another uncertain one.
 Many parents are wondering if their child's school will be open all year or if it will it be another year of quarantines and closures.

-Regardless, summer is still coming to a close and a new season of life begins with the start of a new school year.
+Regardless, the summer is still coming to a close and a new season of life begins with the start of a new school year.
 Like many parents, you feel your child’s academic success is of paramount importance.
-Preparing your family for this different type of school year can set the stage for a successful academic year.
+Preparing your family for this school year can set the stage for a successful academic year.

-The first day of school can be stressful for both kids and parents.
-Fortunately, with some planning, many stressors can be avoided.
+Although the first day of school can be stressful for both kids and parents, with some planning, many stressors can be avoided.

-Prior to the first day, contact the school about any special needs your child may require especially if you're planning to do remote learning.
+Prior to the first day, contact the school about any special needs your child may require this year, especially if you're planning to do hybrid or remote learning.
 If your child will be attending a new school in person, see if you are able to schedule a time to visit the school and maybe even meet the teachers.
-If your school offers an orientation or open house, try to attend with your children to get to know other parents, students, and the teachers.
-If these options aren't available, check to see if the school is offering virtual meetings for your child to meet their teacher.
+If your school offers an orientation or open house, try to attend with your children to get to know other parents, students, and teachers.
+If these options aren't available, check to see if the school is offering virtual meetings for your child to meet his or her teacher.